KIZUNEParty/bulk-nft/README.md

 ## Craziest way of making NFT!

 This project is starting by some of lazinest on NFT Drawing.
-So I made this for someone who too lazy to make many of them by merging composition into one as random using only 'canva' and 'fs' on 'nodejs'
+So I made this for someone who too lazy to make many of them by merging composition into one as random using only 'canva' and 'fs' on 'nodejs'.

 ## Usage